hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 contact, and not the private "Wedding guests" address book that John Doe also belonged to, then the private address book would either appear as an unresolvable ID or be cleaned up so that it didn't appear (implementor's choice).
-Likewise, when "John Doe" is exported as part of a single address book export, but the 'friend' relation in 'relatedTo' is not exported because they're not in the same address book, the 'relatedTo' value may be included in the export even if not resolvable by some users of the export file.
+Likewise, when "John Doe" is exported as part of a single address book export, but the `friend` relation in `relatedTo` is not exported because they're not in the same address book, the `relatedTo` value may be included in the export even if not resolvable by some users of the export file.